Nasal Cancer In Dogs

 If your pet displays these signs or symptoms of nasal cancer, have your pet examined by your primary care veterinarian as soon as possible.

-- Nasal discharge
+- Nasal discharge:

-- Physical examination for facial symmetry
+- Physical examination to gauge facial symmetry and check for swelling or deformity

 - Nasal and/or nasal radiographs